ronaldoisc/spotify-challengue/README.md

 ## note

-if you want you can se the app deployed in heroku server in the follow link https://spotify-challengue-ronaldo.herokuapp.com/
+if you want to see the app deployed in heroku server in the follow link https://spotify-challengue-ronaldo.herokuapp.com/